minimo-io/minimo-io/README.md

 - 🔭 I’m currently working on [Hops](https://hops.uy)
 - 🌱 I’m currently learning Solidity
-- 👯 I’m looking to collaborate on Web3 Development
 <!-- - 🤔 I’m looking for help with ... -->

 <!--